 Specific conditions include:

-A liver transplant may be helpful.
+Treatment to improve the function of damaged organs will help relieve some symptoms of hereditary amyloidosis.
+A liver transplant may be helpful to reduce the creation of harmful amyloid proteins.
 Talk to your health care provider about treatments.

 Budd RC, Seldin DC.
 Amyloidosis.
 In: Firestein GS, Budd RC, Gabriel SE, McInnes IB, O'Dell JR, eds.
 Kelley and Firestein's Textbook of Rheumatology.
 10th ed.
 Philadelphia, PA: Elsevier; 2017:chap 116.